bgamari/ghc-wiki-import/commentary/packages/ghc-packages-proposal.md

-GHC already has a fairly elaborate scheme (perhaps too elaborate; [documentation here](http://www.haskell.org/ghc/dist/current/docs/users_guide/packages.html))
+GHC already has a fairly elaborate scheme (perhaps too elaborate; [documentation here](http://www.haskell.org/ghc/dist/current/docs/users_guide/packages.html)) for deciding what package you mean when you say "import A.B.C":

-- For a start, you may or may not have a package installed.
+- For a start, it only looks in *installed* packages.
-- Even if you do, the package may or may not be exposed by default (reasoning: you may want old versions of package X to be installed, but not in scope by default).
+- Even for installed packages, the package may or may not be *exposed* by default (reasoning: you may want old versions of package X to be installed, but not in scope by default).
 - Then, you can use the `-hide-package` flag to hide an otherwise-exposed package, and the `-package` flag to expose an otherwise-hidden package.